czue/pegasus-docs/deployment/kamal.md

 ```
 kamal env push
+kamal app boot
 ```

-To update the variables on the server.
+To update the variables on the server and restart the app.

 ### Running one-off commands